Speak to one of our Camping & Outdoor experts. Call us on 02 888 10 333 or chat with us Mon - Fri 9 am to 5:30 pm AEST.

 Campers are usually contented, bringing in their tent or tarp to protect them from the elements.
 A glamper is more likely to stay in yurts or cabins instead of bringing their own tent.
 Some people might buy a vehicle with caravan solar panels or a generator for added convenience.

 This is an option for those who have the means to do so.
-Glampers on a budget might try purchasing one of those larger tents, such as safari or tepee tents and decorate them to suit their tastes.
+Glampers on a budget might try purchasing one of those larger glamping tents, such as a safari or tepee tent, bell tent, or canvas tent and decorate them to suit their tastes.

 One of the most important aspects of camping is choosing the right sleeping gear for a restful evening after a long day outdoors.
-For most campers, a sleeping mat or bag is their best companion on the road.
-They are tough, portable, weather-proof, and light to carry.
+For most campers, a sleeping bag or mat is their best companion on the road.
+They are tough, portable, weather-proof, and light to carry, designed for adventurers on the go.
+At times, those who really want to experience the rugged outdoor life even go for hammocks or a bivvy bag without setting up camp!

 It might sound contradictory to draw your bath or shower in the middle of the wild when you're supposed to be roughing it up.
-Glamping makes it possible because you can bring modern conveniences like a portable shower or an inflatable spa.
-After all, the nearest body of water might be miles away from your campsite.
-Plus, having your bath or shower is more hygienic and can save you from the risk of acquiring skin infections that you can get from spending a long day in the wilderness.
+However, proper hygiene is a must, whether you're camping or glamping.
+The only difference is that it's easier in a glamping setup because you can bring modern conveniences like a portable shower or an inflatable spa.

 Campfires are basic when you're out in the woods.
 However, not everyone has the necessary skills to build a great and safe fire.
 If you've never gone on a camping trip, bringing a kitchen kit (i.e. portable stove, oven, grill, ironware) is the most sensible thing to do.

-Because glampers are armed with fridges connected to a powerful generator, they don't have to worry so much about food storage.
-On the other hand, campers need to calculate their food intake during the planning stage of the trip to avoid spoilage whilst on the road.
-This means bringing canned and dried food almost exclusively.
+Campers, on the other hand, need to calculate their food intake during the planning stage of the trip in order to avoid spoilage.
+This also means bringing more canned food and other dried food options.

 Glamping vs Camping: Which One Is Right For You?